 What Are the Potential Risks while Investing?

 Although the subsequent profit could be considerable, investing in a hedge fund is sometimes a risky business because of certain characteristics such as:

-short selling the sale of assets that are borrowed from a third party.
+assets that are borrowed from a third party.
 The idea is to purchase new ones later and at a better rate, returning the borrowed asset to the original lender.
 The risk of loss is high, especially if the price before the new purchase rises;

 lack of regulation the hedge funds management is subject to less supervision from financial regulators than the regular funds;

 appetite for risk hedge funds are more likely to be involved in high-risk investments, such as distressed securities, collateralized debt obligations, etc.;

 leverage except for the initial investment, hedge funds usually borrow additional and even greater amounts of money.